Scott 800-B6 Radio/TV/Phono Console (1948)

 The sweep/HV chassis has a lot of components inside its high-voltage cage, including two 1B3GT

 tubes in a voltage-doubler arrangement.
 In the next photo, they are seen connected by

 a ceramic "doorknob" style capacitor.

-This chassis also contains the picture controls such as width, size, and linearity.
+This chassis also contains the vertical and horizontal sweep circuits.
 When everything

-is installed in the cabinet, these controls are accessible through an opening in the record storage space
+is installed in the cabinet, the sweep controls are accessible through an opening in the record storage space

 to the right of the speaker grille.

 At last, the TV was ready.
 It played nicely and the operating voltages looked healthy.
 Lacking

 any better solution, I reinstalled the CRT as the previous repairman had done, soldering the cable

 to the tab on the CRT, covering it with duct tape, and soldering the other end into the power chassis.